 Does minoxidil really work?

 Oral minoxidil is particularly effective for hypertensive patients who have tried other drug regimens (maximum dose of a diuretic plus two other antihypertensive medications) that were unsuccessful.
 Taking minoxidil with a diuretic and beta blocker can limit minoxidil side effects.
 Its benefits usually outweigh its risks.

 Topical minoxidil used for hair growth is clinically proven to work.
 Blood vessels in the scalp open, allowing nutrients to get to the hair follicles.
 Minoxidil works for hereditary hair loss, which is hair loss due to heredity, hormones, and age.
 Minoxidil may not be sufficient for certain types of hair loss such as hair loss from an autoimmune disorder like lupus, or hair loss from chemotherapy, pregnancy, or menopause.

 Many people ask if Rogaine is a dihydrotestosterone (DHT) blocker.
 DHT is a hormone associated with male pattern baldness, but Rogaine does not affect DHT.
 Rogaine works to rejuvenate hair follicle health so new hair can grow.

 Rogaine is most effective on long-term hair loss versus sudden hair loss.
 While hair growth is noticeable within four months of using the product, the benefits of this product will cease when you stop using it.
 You must continually use the product to maintain hair regrowth.

-“Most people experience hair shedding when starting and stopping minoxidil and with inconsistent use,” says Susan Bard, MD, a board-certified dermatologist of Manhattan Specialty Care.
+“Most people experience hair shedding when starting and stopping minoxidil and with inconsistent use,” says Susan Bard, MD, a board-certified dermatologist at Vive Dermatology in Brooklyn, New York.
 “It is recommended that patients not abruptly start and restart minoxidil and to use it consistently to prevent shedding.”